gordonad/MannyFiesta/README.md

  - Compare the "uses" directive to export-registry

 Notes
 -----
-* Uses Eclipse Virgo bundle utilities for parsing manifest details
+- Eclipse Virgo bundle utilities used for parsing manifest details
+- JMX
+  - JMX is enabled in Maven Jetty & Tomcat plugins
+  - Spring JMX configuration is enabled
+- Elvyx
-* Elvyx - configuration is included - NOT working yet.
+  - configuration is included - NOT working!

 MYSQL/MariaDB Setup
 -------------------
+- $

-$ mysql -u root -p
+  - _mysql -u root -p_
-mysql> CREATE DATABASE manny;
+- mysql>
+  - _CREATE DATABASE manny;_
-mysql> GRANT ALL PRIVILEGES ON manny.* TO manny@localhost IDENTIFIED BY 'password' WITH GRANT OPTION;
+  - _GRANT ALL PRIVILEGES ON manny.* TO manny@localhost IDENTIFIED BY 'password' WITH GRANT OPTION;_
-mysql> GRANT ALL PRIVILEGES ON manny.* TO manny@127.0.0.1 IDENTIFIED BY 'password' WITH GRANT OPTION;
+  - _GRANT ALL PRIVILEGES ON manny.* TO manny@127.0.0.1 IDENTIFIED BY 'password' WITH GRANT OPTION;_
-mysql> FLUSH PRIVILEGES;
+  - _FLUSH PRIVILEGES;_